 Recipe Cooked, Photographed and Written by Praveena

-Coconut – Almond Chutney / Kobbari – Badam pachadi is a Vegan+Glutenfree South Indian condiment / dip that can be made instantly without any prep.
+Coconut Almond Chutney / Kobbari Badam pachadi is a simple South Indian condiment that can be made easily with very few handy ingredients.

-This chutney is suitable to be served as a condiment / dip with South Indian breakfast recipes like Idli, Dosa, Uthappam, Upma, Pongal, etc.
+This chutney is suitable ONLY to be served as a condiment for South Indian breakfast recipes like Idli, Dosa, Uthappam, Upma, Pongal, etc.

 Before starting to cook, don’t forget to see the Tips mentioned at the end.